 Great news!
 Analysing open-ended responses has just become a whole lot easier.

-We’ve partnered up with our data science team to build a first version of our automated text analysis tool.
-This feature automatically scans all your open-ended responses, detracts important keywords and phrases then groups them together, making it easier to discover insights without needing to plough through all of your individual responses.
+We’ve partnered up with our data science team to build an automated text analysis tool.
+Our automated text analysis tool will scan all your responses, pick out the most important keywords & phrases and group them for you, so that you can discover insights more easily without needing to plough through all of your individual responses.

 How does it work?

 When your results are in, you'll see a "view text analysis" link on any open ended questions (English only).

 When you click on this link you’ll be taken to the text analysis page of your survey.
 It can take up to 1 minute for the analysis to be run, but this will only be the first time you access this page.

 When the text analysis has been completed, you’ll see a list of all the keywords and phrases that the model has recognized for a particular question.
 If you want to change your questions, or see responses for a different wave or country, you can change this on the right hand side.

 You can also see your keywords visualised as a word cloud, which is a great way to visualize text data and get an easy to digest overview view of most frequently mentioned words.
 A word cloud shows a cluster of words, with the size of the word indicating how often this word has been mentioned in your responses.